 For Hunter’s wildlife, the recovery phase from such a storm incident will have a long lasting impact for many who have lost habitat hollows, trees or burrows and are finding themselves in precarious and dangerous places such as down chimneys and in drains.
 The continuing rains have compromised the remaining habitats, and Hunter Wildlife Rescue (NATFInc) has seen an increase in wombats and possums coming into rehabilitation with pneumonia and high parasitic burdens; mange is increasing with the high humidity and damp burrows; the many wildlife reliant on nectar such as flying-foxes, gliders and birds, will shortly start to suffer the effects of starvation as the continuous rain washes the last remaining autumn nectar from flowering blossom trees still standing.
 For our wildlife, the impact from the destruction of so many food and habitat trees as winter approaches will continue for some months yet.
 While spring may still be several months away, our hollow breeding kookaburras, parrots and owls will all be eventually vying for the limited remaining nesting sites and some may end up losing a whole breeding season.

 Our recovery work will continue for several months to come as we witness the effect of wildlife being displaced throughout the Hunter.
-Tens of thousands of native fauna died or were affected in this storm incident so every animal that Hunter Wildlife Rescue (NATFInc) volunteers’ rescue, and survives, are the very lucky ones.
+Tens of thousands of native fauna died or were affected in this storm incident so every animal that Hunter Wildlife Rescue (registered as NATFInc) volunteers’ rescue, and survives, are the very lucky ones.

 Below: When burrows are flooded, any tight space will do!!